 EDUC 257 Learning Behavior Characteristics of Individuals with Physical Disabilities and Mental Retardation.
 Reading and discussion regarding learning and behavioral characteristics of persons labeled with physical handicaps and mental retardation.
 Students will develop awareness of the diverse medical, physical, motor, communication, social-emotional and cognitive needs and defining characteristics of the population, as well as identify appropriate programming approaches.
 Fall.
 Prerequisite: EDUC-260(3), cumulative G.P.A. of 2.5, and TEP.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall Term.

-- EDUC 260 Survey of Exceptional Children.
+EDUC 260 Survey of Exceptional Children.
 Discussion of atypical development: characteristics of persons labeled as having mental retardation, learning disabilities, behavioral disabilities, sensory deficits, speech disorders and health/physical challenges.
 Diagnosis, referral, educational strategies and legal implications are reviewed.
 Each semester.
 Cross referenced with PSYC 204.
 IAI ECE 913; IAI SED 904.
-3 semester hours. % - EDUC 265 Learning Behavior Characteristics of Individuals with Learning Disabilities.
+3 semester hours.

+EDUC 265 Learning Behavior Characteristics of Individuals with Learning Disabilities.
 Includes: severe emotional disturbances history, definitions, assessment techniques, placement procedures and intervention techniques.
 Current research and theories are explored and analyzed.
 Focuses on supported education and collaborative learning.
 Fall.
 Prerequisite: EDUC-260, cumulative G.P.A. of 2.5, and TEP.
-3 semester hours. % - EDUC 270 Learning Behavior Characteristics of Individuals with Emotional Disorders.
+3 semester hours.
+Typically offered Fall Term.

+EDUC 270 Learning Behavior Characteristics of Individuals with Emotional Disorders.
 A study of characteristics of people with severe emotional disturbances, including causes, characteristics and implications for therapeutic intervention.
 Educational approaches and philosophies, as well as diagnostic categories of SED will be explored.
 Fall.
 Prerequisite: EDUC-260, cumulative G.P.A. of 2.5, and TEP.
-3 semester hours. % - EDUC 275 Working with Families of Persons with Disabilities.
+3 semester hours.
+Typically offered Fall Term.

+EDUC 275 Working with Families of Persons with Disabilities.
 Designed to enable the future professional to work with families of persons who have exceptional needs.
 Emphasis is on family systems theory, legislation and formation of cooperative school and home partnerships with families.
 Spring.
 Prerequisite: EDUC-260 and cumulative GPA of 2.5.
-3 semester hours. % - EDUC 300 Professional Seminar for Teachers.
+3 semester hours.
+Typically offered Spring Term.

+EDUC 300 Professional Seminar for Teachers.
 This required module course is offered each semester and should be taken halfway through the professional sequence of education courses.
 It is designed to provide a discussion forum for topics such as understanding the school culture, boundary issues, important aspects of school law, relationships with colleagues, demeanor and dress, and classroom responsibilities.
 Each semester.
 Prerequisite: Cumulative G.P.A. of 2.5 and TEP.
-1 semester hour. % - EDUC 310 Measurement & Evaluation.
+1 semester hour.
+Typically offered Fall, Spring, and Summer Terms.

+EDUC 310 Measurement & Evaluation.
 Introduction to basic education statistics, K-12 assessments, understanding assessment issues and understanding educational research.
 Includes design of classroom tests and education assessments; portfolio assessment; and assessment strategies for exceptional children.
 Each semester.
 Prerequisite: EDUC-260 and cumulative G.P.A. of 2.5.
-3 semester hours. % - EDUC 311 Assessment and Diagnosis for Special Education (LBSI).
+3 semester hours.
+Typically offered Fall, Spring, and Summer Terms.

+EDUC 311 Assessment and Diagnosis for Special Education (LBSI).
 This course provides students with the background and skills essential to utilize diagnostic data to construct appropriate educational recommendations and to prepare comprehensive educational evaluations for students with special learning needs.
-Pre-Requisite: Educ 260 and cumulative gpa of 2.5 or higher 3 semester hours. % - EDUC 312 Methods of Teaching Social Studies Elementary.
+Pre-Requisite: Educ 260 and cumulative gpa of 2.5 or higher 3 semester hours.

+EDUC 312 Methods of Teaching Social Studies - Elementary.
 Methods and materials for teaching social studies in elementary and middle schools.
 Specific methods (e.g. reading in the content area) and philosophies are discussed relative to grades K-2, 3-5 and 6-8.
 Fall.
 Prerequisite: EDUC-205, cumulative G.P.A. of 2.5, and TEP.
-3 semester hours. %
+3 semester hours.
+Typically offered Fall Term.

-College of Business, College of Education and Health Services, / College of Liberal Arts, College of Science and / Moser College of Adult and Professional Studies /

-As of 12/7/10 !